ThunderFly-aerospace/TFASPDIMU02/README.md

 ### TFVENTUFO - innovative anemometer

-This anemometer should also based on venturi effect.
+This anemometer also based on venturi effect.
 Thanks to an clever design, it will measure the wind speed from all directions (without knowing the direction).

 ### Angle of Attack sensor

 In case of mounting on slip-ring bearing the sensor could sense air AoA of the vehicle.

+### Stall detector

+The venturi geometry could also be inverted therefore the pressure ports looks in open airflow.
+That results in ability to detect stall on wings by detecting absence of pressure difference and increasing of pressure fluctuations on the wing sulface.

 ## Hardware